JuaniV2002/moodle_file_restrictor/README.md

 ## Installation

-1. Download the plugin from the [GitHub repository](https://github.com/JuaniV2002/moodle_file_restrictor_plugin).
+1. Clone the repository or download the ZIP file.
-2. Extract the downloaded file and place it in the `moodle/blocks/` directory.
+2. Move the plugin folder to the `moodle/local` directory.
-3. Log in to your Moodle site as an administrator.
-4. Navigate to `Site administration > Plugins > Install plugins`.
-5. Follow the on-screen instructions to complete the installation.
+3. The installation process will happen automatically after a refresh

 ## Usage

-1. Configure the allowed or restricted file extensions in the plugin settings.
+1. Configure the allowed or restricted file extensions in the plugin settings under `Site adminitration > Plugins > Local Plugins > File restrictor`.
 2. Save the settings and the plugin will enforce the file extension restrictions.

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit pull requests.

+## License

+This project does not have a license specified.

+## Contact

+For any questions or support, please contact [JuaniV2002](https://github.com/JuaniV2002).